 Posttraumatic stress disorder (PTSD) is an anxiety disorder that can develop after exposure to a terrifying event or ordeal in which grave physical or personal harm occurred or threatened to occur.
 Traumatic events that may trigger PTSD include violent personal assaults, rape, natural or human-caused disasters, accidents, or military combat.

 People with PTSD have persistent frightening thoughts, nightmares, or memories of their ordeal.
 They may experience sleep problems, be irritable or easily startled, and have a hard time concentrating.
 They may also lose interest in their usual activities or feel emotionally numb, especially with people they were once close to.
 Typically, people with PTSD try to avoid things that remind them of the traumatic event.

-The Mood and Anxiety Program is conducting a study to evaluate an investigational medication for PTSD in women aged 21 to 65 who have been experiencing PTSD symptoms for at least one month.
+The Mood and Anxiety Program is conducting a study to evaluate an investigational medication for PTSD in men and women aged 18 to 65 who have been experiencing PTSD symptoms for at least one month.

 How to Participate